Context-Free Groups and Bass-Serre Theory

-\begin{remark} Usually, deterministic push-down automata are defined in the literature to accept with final states, i.\,e., the language accepted by $\cM$ is $L(\cM) = \set{w \in \Sig^*}{q_0w \RAS{*}{\del} zp , \,z\in Z^*, p\in F }$.
-Languages which are accepted by a deterministic push-down automaton with final state are called \emph{deterministic context-free}.
-We use another acceptance condition because our condition arises in a natural way when dealing with virtually free groups (see proof of \prref{prop:vfdetcf}).

-In the following, when speaking simply about a deterministic PDA we mean a deterministic PDA with our accepting condition \prref{eq:accept_condition}~-- on empty stack \emph{and} final state.
-It is easy to see that every language which is accepted by a deterministic push-down automaton, is also accepted by some deterministic push-down automaton accepting on final state, and hence deterministic context-free.
-Moreover, the languages accepted by deterministic push-down automata form a proper subclass of the deterministic context-free languages as the following example shows. \end{remark}
+\begin{remark} Usually, deterministic push-down automata are defined in the literature to accept with final states, \ie the language accepted by $\cM$ is $L(\cM) = \set{w \in \Sig^*}{q_0w \RAS{*}{\del} zp , \,z\in Z^*, p\in F }$.
+Languages which are accepted by a deterministic push-down automaton with final states are called \emph{deterministic context-free}.
+We use another acceptance condition (on empty stack \emph{and} final state) because our condition arises in a natural way when dealing with virtually free groups (see proof of \prref{prop:vfdetcf}).
+To make the distinction clear, our automata are called special deterministic PDA.
+It is easy to see that every language which is accepted by a special deterministic push-down automaton is also accepted by some deterministic push-down automaton (accepting with final states), and hence deterministic context-free.
+Moreover, the languages accepted by special deterministic push-down automata form a proper subclass of the deterministic context-free languages as the following standard example shows. \end{remark}